 - Using electric beaters, beat until firm peaks form.

 - I have fun and get the kids to put it over their heads to see if it falls out.

-- Using a metal spoon fold the egg whites quickly into the butter mixture.
+- Fold the egg whites quickly into the butter mixture using a metal spoon.

-- Spoon into prepared tin and smooth surface.
+- Spoon into the prepared tin and smooth surface.

 - Bake for 45-50 minutes or until a skewer comes out clean.

 - A surefire way of finding out if the middle of the cake is cooked!